users2010/sunburst/README.md

 const GEONODE_URL = 'http://0.0.0.0'
 ```

 (Optional) Set the port to the server a file called ".env" in the root of project.
-Look the example in the file ".env.example"
+Look the example in the file ".env.example".
 ```
+# Default : 4200
 PORT=80
 ```